-- (iii)Personal Initiative Training (PIT).
-This is a psychology-based mindset training program2 that develops key behaviors associated with a proactive entrepreneurial mindset and can deliver lasting improvements for emerging entrepreneurs (worked particularly well for women entrepreneurs)3.
+- 31. Subcomponent 2.3: Developing a pipeline of entrepreneurs (Total costs including contingencies = US\$3 million IDA financing).
+The subcomponent will support innovative interventions to stimulate youths and women to develop an entrepreneurship mind-set and business ideas.
+The subcomponent will finance (i) personal initiative training; and (ii) business plan pitch competitions.
+The target audience will be youth ages $15-35^7$ and women. - (i) Personal Initiative Training (PIT).
+This is a psychology-based mindset training program8 that develops key behaviors associated with a proactive entrepreneurial mindset and can deliver lasting improvements for emerging entrepreneurs (worked particularly well for women entrepreneurs)9.
 The training will include a substantial train-the-trainer element, so it can continue to be rolled out in the country after the project is completed by select BDS providers.
-The PIT will - (iv)also be complemented with relevant mentoring, coaching and networking opportunities for the youths and women who demonstrate interest in developing business ideas.
+The PIT will also be complemented with relevant mentoring, coaching and networking opportunities for the youths and women who demonstrate interest in developing business ideas.
 This will be facilitated through a series of three-day boot camp/workshops or seminars to improve emerging entrepreneur's ability to develop and strengthen their business ideas.
-These activities will serve to understand the potential pipeline of entrepreneurs for more advanced program. - (v) Business plans pitch competitions.
+These activities will serve to understand the potential pipeline of entrepreneurs for more advanced program. - (ii) Business plans pitch competitions.
 The business plan competition (BPC) will elicit business ideas from youths and women who are interested in starting up business.
-The objective is to stimulate entrepreneurship in strategic sectors such as ICT, greening (recycling), renewable energies, sustainable technologies, logistics, hospitality, and tourism & construction, among others, and encourage youth and women to develop and show case their business ideas.
+The objective is to stimulate entrepreneurship in strategic sectors such as ICT, greening (recycling), renewable energies, sustainable technologies, logistics, hospitality, and tourism, among others, and encourage youth and women to develop and show case their business ideas. - 32.
 The competition will provide an opportunity for the business ideas to be evaluated and where applicable, relevant business support services will be provided by the project select BDS providers to expound on the idea and develop business plans.
-An independent professional management company (Business Plan Competitions Management Firm (BPC - MF) will be competitively recruited to manage the business plans competition and will organize two competitive rounds of selection.
-Up to 30 business plans will be selected based on economic viability and social impacts and will be awarded a prize ranging from US\$10,000 to US\$30,0004.
-The competitors who qualify through the first stage will be linked up with trained BDS providers who will provide relevant support services to strengthen their business ideas and develop business plans.
+An independent professional management company (Business Plan Competitions Management Firm (BPC- MF) will be competitively recruited to manage the business plans competition and will organize two competitive rounds of selection.
+Up to 30 business plans will be selected based on economic viability and social impacts and will be awarded a prize ranging from US\$10,000 to US\$30,00010.
+The competitors who qualify through the first stage will be linked up with trained BDS providers who will provide relevant support services to strengthen their business ideas and develop business plans. - 33.
+The BPC-MF will be responsible for screening applications to ensure that applicants meet the eligibility criteria for funding while the CSU will be responsible for disbursing funds to the winners 'bank account once it receives the list of BPC winners from the BPC-MF and has obtained No Objection from the World Bank. - 34.
+Eligibility criteria.
+Young entrepreneurs and women applicants to be considered for funding would need to meet the following criteria: - They must be registered with the BPC-MF and must have attended a training boot camp;